storyprotocol/documentation/docs/Story Network (L1)/story-network/node-setup-odyssey.md

 ---
-title: Node Setup
+title: Node Setup - Odyssey
-excerpt: ""
+excerpt: ''
 deprecated: false
 hidden: false
 metadata:
-  title: ""
+  title: ''
-  description: ""
+  description: ''
   robots: index
 next:
-  description: ""
+  description: ''
 ---

 This section will guide you through how to setup a Story node.
 Story draws inspiration from ETH PoS in decoupling execution and consensus clients.
 The execution client `story-geth` relays EVM blocks into the `story` consensus client via Engine API, using an ABCI++ adapter to make EVM state compatible with that of CometBFT.
 With this architecture, consensus efficiency is no longer bottlenecked by execution transaction throughput.